Today's Articles

 Reed Patent Cetrificate

-*On this date in c.1826, the birth of Judy W. Reed is celebrated.
+*On this date in c.1826, Judy W. Reed's birth is celebrated.
 She was a Black inventor during the 1880s.

-Sometime between 1880 and 1885, Allen Reed died, and Judy W. Reed, calling herself "widow of Allen," moved to Washington, D. C., where she resided, with her children, at 1906 K Street, N. W. Her only known record is from a US patent.
+Between 1880 and 1885, Allen Reed died, and Judy W. Reed, calling herself "widow of Allen," moved to Washington, D. C., where she resided with her children at 1906 K Street, N. W. Her only known record is from a US patent.
 Reed, from Washington, D.C., is considered the first black woman to receive a US patent.
 Reeds Patent No. 305,474 for a "Dough Kneader and Roller" was granted September 23, 1884.
 The patent was for an improved design of existing rollers with dough mixing more evenly while being kept covered and protected.

 New Poem Each Day